andycandrea/andycandrea.github.io/_posts/2016-05-03-ready-player-one.md

 examples—this Easter egg is a hidden element that can only be accessed by fulfilling a set of less than obvious criteria.
-In this case, the first person that's able to find the egg will be awarded the vast fortune of the OASIS's creator, James Halliday, and untold power over the future of the OASIS.
+In this case, the first person that's able to find the egg will be awarded the vast fortune of the OASIS's creator, James Halliday, and untold power over the future of the OASIS itself.

 In a world where the OASIS is an even bigger cultural phenomenon than the modern Internet, the stakes couldn't be higher, and the competition couldn't be more